 Here’s another view of the circuit (Figure below) with oscilloscopes connected to several points of interest.

 Once again, PNP transistors are just as valid to use in the common-collector configuration as NPN transistors.
 The gain calculations are all the same, as is the non-inverting of the amplified signal.
-The only difference is in voltage polarities and current directions shown in Figure below.
+The only difference is in voltage polarities and current directions shown in the figure below.

 A popular application of the common-collector amplifier is for regulated DC power supplies, where an unregulated (varying) source of DC voltage is clipped at a specified level to supply regulated (steady) voltage to a load.
-Of course, zener diodes already provide this function of voltage regulation shown in Figure below.
+Of course, Zener diodes already provide this function of voltage regulation shown in the figure below.

 However, when used in this direct fashion, the amount of current that may be supplied to the load is usually quite limited.
-In essence, this circuit regulates voltage across the load by keeping current through the series resistor at a high enough level to drop all the excess power source voltage across it, the zener diode drawing more or less current as necessary to keep the voltage across itself steady.
-For high-current loads, a plain zener diode voltage regulator would have to shunt a heavy current through the diode to be effective at regulating load voltage in the event of large load resistance or voltage source changes.
+In essence, this circuit regulates the voltage across the load by keeping current through the series resistor at a high enough level to drop all the excess power source voltage across it, the Zener diode drawing more or less current as necessary to keep the voltage across itself steady.

-One popular way to increase the current-handling ability of a regulator circuit like this is to use a common-collector transistor to amplify current to the load, so that the zener diode circuit only has to handle the amount of current necessary to drive the base of the transistor.
-(Figure below)
+One popular way to increase the current-handling ability of a regulator circuit like this is to use a common-collector transistor to amplify current to the load so that the Zener diode circuit only has to handle the amount of current necessary to drive the base of the transistor.

-There’s really only one caveat to this approach: the load voltage will be approximately 0.7 volts less than the zener diode voltage, due to the transistor’s 0.7 volt base-emitter drop.
-Since this 0.7 volt difference is fairly constant over a wide range of load currents, a zener diode with a 0.7 volt higher rating can be chosen for the application.
+There’s only one caveat to this approach: the load voltage will be approximately 0.7 volts less than the Zener diode voltage, due to the transistor’s 0.7-volt base-emitter drop.
+Since this 0.7-volt difference is fairly constant over a wide range of load currents, a Zener diode with a 0.7 volt higher rating can be chosen for the application.

 Sometimes the high current gain of a single-transistor, common-collector configuration isn’t enough for a particular application.
-If this is the case, multiple transistors may be staged together in a popular configuration known as a Darlington pair, just an extension of the common-collector concept shown in Figure below.
+If this is the case, multiple transistors may be staged together in a popular configuration known as a Darlington pair, just an extension of the common-collector concept shown in the figure below.

-Darlington pairs essentially place one transistor as the common-collector load for another transistor, thus multiplying their individual current gains.
-Base current through the upper-left transistor is amplified through that transistor’s emitter, which is directly connected to the base of the lower-right transistor, where the current is again amplified.
+Darlington pairs essentially place one transistor as the common-collector load for another transistor, thus multiplying their current gains.
+The base current through the upper-left transistor is amplified through that transistor’s emitter, which is directly connected to the base of the lower-right transistor, where the current is again amplified.
 The overall current gain is as follows:

-Voltage gain is still nearly equal to 1 if the entire assembly is connected to a load in common-collector fashion, although the load voltage will be a full 1.4 volts less than the input voltage shown in Figure below.
+Voltage gain is still nearly equal to 1 if the entire assembly is connected to a load in common-collector fashion, although the load voltage will be a full 1.4 volts less than the input voltage shown in the figure below.